Tojikan/znz-roll20/docs/p4-combat.md

 ### Initiative ###

 A combat encounter begins with all players rolling initiative.
-They can roll their initiative directly into the Roll20 Turn Tracker by selecting their token and using the Initiative Tracker or typing in `/roll 1d10 &{tracker}`.
+They can roll their initiative directly into the Roll20 Turn Tracker by selecting their token and using the Initiative Macro button or typing in "/roll 1d10 &{tracker}.

-Players then go in order of their initiative.
+Players go in order of their initiative.
 <br/><br/>

 ### Rounds ###